How To: Getting Started

 This is NOT required for EEC-IVs.
 If using a SuperLogger, the side switch must be set to bypass to connect to the QH.

-For all OBD-II tuning and EEC-Vs with PATS, you will need to read out the current tune to copy over your PATS
+For EEC-Vs with PATS (excluding Marauders), you will need to read out the current tune to copy over your PATS

 code and VIN number for your new custom tune file or to begin tuning from your existing tune file.

-If tuning an older EEC-IV ecu you can skip this section and shoot on down to Calbration.
+If tuning an older EEC-IV ecu you can skip this section and shoot on down to Calibration.

 If tuning with a chip using a JAYBIRD skip on down to Reading Chip with Jaybird.

-If tuning via OBD-II and you hadn't read out your tune yet, scroll back up to PCMflash - Reading
+If tuning over OBD-II and you hadn't read out your tune yet, scroll back up to OBD-II - Reading

-Note: Unless your ecu is currently running a tune with the same strategy you will be using, the binary will show corrupt data due to being a different strategy.
+Note: If your ecu is NOT currently running a tune with the same strategy that you will be using then the binary will show corrupt data due to being a different strategy.

 As with any tuning software, make sure you NEVER edit a value that does not appear to be correct as that will corrupt your tune.

-For Reading out your Saved ECU tune using the Quarterhorse do the following:
+For Reading out your current tune using the Quarterhorse do the following:

 - Open TunerPro RT